Shahzad Waseem: Political career

 He has served as the advisor to The Chairman PTI on Diplomatic Relations.
 He was handling External Publicity and International Relations department within the party.

 He has served as the State Minister for Interior from 2003 till 2006.
 As State Minister Interior, he supervised Nadra's transformation towards digital era and Machine Readable Passport initiative.
 Actively contributed in development of Islamabad as modern metropolis, Police Reforms and also in the management of earthquake in 2006.

-Dr. Shahzad was also a Member of the Senate of Pakistan from 2003 till 2006.
+He was also a Member of the Senate of Pakistan from 2003 till 2006.

 From 2003 until 2006 he was serving in the following Standing Committees in the Senate: